apache/kylin/website/docs/restapi/data_source_api.md

 ### Prepare Reload Hive Table   {#Prepare-Reload-Hive-Table}

 > Call this API to compare the Hive table metadata in Kylin and that in the data source.
-For Hive table already loaded to Kylin and already used in model and index building, if some columns are deleted, Kyligence will return a failure when reading these columns.
+For Hive table already loaded to Kylin and already used in model and index building, if some columns are deleted, Kylin will return a failure when reading these columns.
 Use this API to find the metadata differences and evaluate whether to update the metadata in Kylin by reloading the Hive table.

 - `GET http://host:port/kylin/api/tables/pre_reload`